neuroney/MSVC-RH/README.md

 ## Setup and Building Instructions

-First, install the library [NTL](https://libntl.org/doc/tour-unix.html) required by PODT.
+First, install the library [NTL](https://libntl.org/doc/tour-unix.html) required by MSVC-RH.
 On several Ubuntu systems this can be done directly through the link above.

 To build library and executables:
 ```shell